Tyrn/wei/the-insider-en.typ

 way more reliable."

      Kissur pivoted and threw the spear.
 It flew through the open window and implanted itself in a decorated gazebo pole.
-Bemish walked out to look - the spear had completely run through  the  pole.
+Bemish walked out to look---the spear had completely run through  the  pole.
 The pole was more than ten inch thick.